7 Top Pick of The Best Half Helmet

 Comfort

 As the hearing is obstructed when wearing a full-face helmet, it can put you and your fellow bikers in danger.
-But the ability to communicate is often a major selling point for the top helmets on the market.
+However, the ability to communicate is often a major selling point for the top helmets on the market.

 Safety

 A half helmet with a face shield should be your go-to product when considering the safety of yourself.
-However, normally half helmets are manufactured to meet the minimum safety standards of a public street while keeping portability and comfort in mind.
+However, normally, half helmets are manufactured to meet the minimum safety standards of a public street while keeping portability and comfort in mind.

 As the hearing is obstructed when wearing a full-face helmet, it can put you and your fellow bikers in danger.
-But the ability to communicate is often a major selling point for the top helmets on the market.
+However, the ability to communicate is often a major selling point for the top helmets on the market.

 What Makes a Perfect and Best Half Helmet?

 Even after narrowing down all the choices for half helmets, it’s still difficult to decipher the exact type of product that would provide you with the right level of protection, comfort, and durability.
+When purchasing a half helmet, keep these factors in mind;

 What Makes a Perfect Half Helmet